Mutant Vehicle Operator’s Handbook (MV FAQ)

 NO DRIVING AREAS

-Mutant Vehicles are welcome to operate in Center Camp unless there is significant congestion or if the vehicle is so large as to be licensed “for open playa only”.
-Indeed, there will be a special Mutant Vehicle dock on the 3:00 side of the Center Camp Canopy so that Mutant Vehicles can bring their sound and light shows to the plaza.
+Mutant Vehicles are welcome to operate in Center Camp unless there is significant congestion or if the vehicle is so large as to be designated Limited City Use (LCU).
+There is a special Mutant Vehicle dock on the 3:00 side of the Center Camp Canopy so Mutant Vehicles can bring their sound and light shows to the plaza..

 NO MUTANT VEHICLES INSIDE “GREAT CIRCLE”